CamilleH/Max-Load-Lim-matpower/README.md

 # mx-maxloadlim

-Matlab code to find loadability limits in power systems.
+MATLAB/Octave code to find loadability limits in power systems.
 It is based on MATPOWER.
 In particular, it uses dispatchable loads to maximize the loadability limits.